DIFC announces consultation of updated prescribed company regulations

 PHOTO

-Dubai, UAE: Dubai International Financial Centre (DIFC), the leading global financial centre in the Middle East, Africa and South Asia (MEASA) region, proposes to enact amendments to the Prescribed Company Regulations.
+DUBAI - Dubai International Financial Centre (DIFC) has proposed to enact amendments to the Prescribed Company Regulations.
 The proposed regulations seek to significantly expand and simplify the current Prescribed Company (“PC”) regime in the DIFC.

 Jacques Visser, Chief Legal Officer, DIFC Authority, said: “Since the introduction of the Prescribed Company Regulations in 2019, DIFC has committed to keeping the regime under review.
 In response to continued market demand for greater access to holding company vehicles that can be used for structuring purposes in and from the Centre, DIFC is proposing a significant expansion and enhancement of the existing regime.”